sandeep-1010-cool/NTT_DATA/Istio/README.md

 - **[Images Directory](images/)** - Contains all diagrams and visual aids
 - **[Images Documentation](images/README.md)** - Detailed descriptions of each diagram
+- **[Istio Service Mesh Introduction Slide](images/istio-service-mesh-intro.png)** - Presentation slide explaining "What is Istio?
+What is Service Mesh?"

 ## Visual Learning Aids